ravicho/Vitis-Tutorials/docs/convolution-tutorial/fixedtype.md

 ## View the Profile Summary Report for Hardware Emulation

-1. Use the following command to view the Profile Summary report.
+Use the following command to view the Profile Summary report.

 ```
-make view_prof_report TARGET=hw_emu STEP=fixedpoint
+make view_run_summary TARGET=hw_emu STEP=fixedpoint
 ```

 The kernel execution time is now reduced to 0.46 ms. The reason for this significant speedup is that the computation for-loop is pipelined when using fixed point operations.
 Therefore, the total latency is improved significantly.